jbenet/ipfs-paste/README.md

 2. print + copy url to the HTTP gateway
 3. prefetch on the gateway

-(note: Today, clipboard only on OSX.
+(note: Today, clipboard only on {OSX, Linux}.
 Tomorrow, cross platform).

 ## Install